intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Authentication/README.md

 ﻿# IntelligentPlant.IndustrialAppStore.Authentication.AspNetCore

-This project defines extension methods for adding authentication to an ASP.NET Core 2.x or 3.x application using the Intelligen Plant [Industrial App Store](https://appstore.intelligentplant.com).
+This project defines extension methods for adding authentication to an ASP.NET Core 2.x or 3.x application using the Intelligent Plant [Industrial App Store](https://appstore.intelligentplant.com).

 # Quick Start